AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/text-parser.md

 product-area: workfront-integrations;documents
 navigation-topic: apps-and-their-modules
 title: Text parser
-description: You can use the Text parser tool to parse text for use in other scenario modules.
+description: You can use the Text parser tool to parse text for use in other Adobe Workfront Fusion scenario modules.
 The Text parser does not require a connection.
 ---

 # Text parser

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-You can use the Text parser tool to parse text for use in other scenario modules.
+You can use the Text parser tool to parse text for use in other Adobe Workfront Fusion scenario modules.
 The Text parser does not require a connection.

 ## Access requirements